 The first time I saw this, I couldn't believe my eyes.
 It sounds too good to be true, but the car-opening tool you're most likely to have on you at any given time is a shoestring.
 Unfortunately, this method only works on locking mechanisms that unlock by pulling up.

-This is one method I'm pretty familiar with—I remember watching my dad use a coat hanger to unlock his car a few years back.
+The coat hanger method is one method I'm pretty familiar with—I remember watching my dad use a coat hanger to unlock his car a few years back.
 I will say that it took him a pretty long time, but he eventually got it, saving him a call to the local locksmith and probably a hundred bucks or so.

 If you prefer plastic clothes hangers over metal, then you might want to try some other options...

 All you need is a Phillips head screwdriver, a steel rod, and 30 seconds.
 Any long and sturdy pole-type instrument will do, so depending on how much junk you have lying around, you may be able to find a good substitute.
+Use the screwdriver to pry open the door slightly, then stick the rod in and push the unlock button.

 WARNING: Using any metal object to pry the door open can cause damage to your exterior and interior, so be cautious using this method.